disarmyouwitha/bobber_bot/README.md

 # [bobber_bot]:
-WoW Classic fishing bot.. for funzies.
+WoW (Classic) fishing bot.. for funzies. *Works in Retail too!

 This bot is basically finished now!
 I achieved pretty solid tracking once HSV threshold of the bobber / tooltip is configured~
 (The script will step you through configuration each time it runs -- you want only the bobber/parts of the bobber to be selected in white)